n1khilmane/documentation/content/en/docs/SysOps/kubernetes/aks-cloudlaunch.md

 ```

 ## Deploying CloudLaunch
-<strong>THE CODE BELOW REQUIRES PASTING CONTENT FROM BITWARDEN.</strong>
+<strong>THE CODE BELOW REQUIRES PASTING CONTENT FROM BITWARDEN.</strong> Take note of the admin password, as it will be needed in the next step.
 CloudLaunch values include sensitive information, including database secrets.
 The [CloudLaunch Helm Chart](https://github.com/CloudVE/cloudlaunch-helm) is used, with `--version 0.6.0` as of Aug 2023.
 You may note the values include a mention of js2launch.bioconductor.org at various points.
 You may `sed` them all for a new ingress to deploy a side server at a subdomain.